 Marriage is hard because we are sinful people who live in a broken world.

-Nonetheless God works through all the brokenness to teach us more about Him.
+Nonetheless, God works through all the brokenness to teach us more about Him.
 For that truth and the hope it offers, I am deeply thankful.
 It is critical you learn to be still in hard times to know that God is your strength.

-How have hard seasons in your marriage been the impetus for spiritual awareness and growth in your life?
+How have hard times in your marriage been the impetus for spiritual awareness and growth in your life?